Melania Trump Women’s Day Dress Not Red: Ivanka’s $1,450 Roksanda Dress [Photos]

 Afterward, Mrs. Obama also took to Twitter to compliment the high school students she met that day.

-As reported by Yahoo Style, the lunch hosted by Melania represented Mrs. Trump’s first time hosting an event by herself as a First Lady.
+As reported by Yahoo Style, the lunch hosted by Melania represented her first time hosting an event by herself as a First Lady.
 That doesn’t mean Melania didn’t have plenty of help with luncheon for 50 people.

 Tables were dressed up with purple tulips, along with sweet pea flowers, adding a delightful touch to the ambiance of the White House room.

-In terms of what was on the menu for the ladies to dine on, the food include tomato mozzarella salad, as reported by CNN.
+In terms of what was on the menu for the ladies to dine on, the food includes tomato mozzarella salad, as reported by CNN.

 Other items on the menu included thyme-brined chicken, as well as spinach gnocchi.

-There was also wine served, a 2015 Pride Mountain Viognier Sonoma.
+There was also wine served, 2015 Pride Mountain Viognier Sonoma.

 For dessert, a Honeycrisp apple crostata was made available for the women to savor.